buahaha/aa-memberaudit/README.md

 ## Overview

-Member Audit is an app that provides full access to Eve characters and related reports in Alliance Auth.
+Member Audit is an Alliance Auth app that provides full access to Eve characters and related reports.

-Users can monitor their own characters, recruiters can view the characters of applicants for vetting and auditors can view the characters of an organization for ensuring compliance and repelling spies.
+Users can monitor their characters, recruiters can vet the characters of applicants and leadership can audit the characters of their members to ensure compliance and find spies.

 In addition character based reports gives leadership another valuable tool for managing their respective organization.